-- 6.11.4 Terms of appointment of commission members - 6.11.4.1 The duration of the term of appointment of an Ethics Commission member is four years.
+- 6.11.2.1.2 to refer to the ITTF Integrity Unit any complaints raised in relation to the non-respect of such ethical principles, including breaches of the Code of Ethics. - 6.11.2.2 The Ethics Commission presents an annual report on its activities to the AGM.
+This report will be published. - 6.11.3 Conflict of interest - 6.11.3.1 Members of the Ethics Commission shall not take any measure nor exercise any influence in relation to a matter where any conflict of interests or any other conflict exists or is perceived to exist. - 6.11.4 Terms of appointment of commission members - 6.11.4.1 The duration of the term of appointment of an Ethics Commission member is four years.
 Such term is renewable. - 6.11.4.2 The term of an Ethics Commission member takes effect on the day of his/her election by the Board of Directors (BoD). - 6.11.4.3 In the event of death, resignation or inability of a member to perform his or her functions, the member shall be replaced.
-In such a case, or cases of urgency, the Executive Committee may designate a replacement member for the remaining period until the next BoD meeting. - 6.11.4.4 In the event of a breach of the present Regulations, an Ethics Commission member may be removed from office only by a specific vote by the BoD, the member concerned being heard by the ITTF Tribunal Executive Committee.

-6.11.5 Transitional provisions

-- 6.11.5.1 During the 2017 World Championships in Düsseldorf, the inaugural members of the Ethics Commission shall be appointed by the Board of Directors. - 6.11.6 General provisions - 6.11.6.1 These Rules apply to all cases brought before the Ethics Commission. - 6.11.6.2 The proceedings opened through application of these Rules of Procedure are confidential.
-All the parties concerned undertake not to divulge to third parties any of the facts or other information linked to the proceedings. - 6.11.7 Procedure for analysing complaints, denunciations or acts - 6.11.7.1 All complaints or denunciations received by the Ethics Commission, and all acts brought to its attention which might constitute a breach of the ethical principles of the Olympic Charter, the Code of Ethics or its implementing provisions are analysed by the Ethics Commission.
+In such a case, or cases of urgency, the Executive Committee may designate a replacement member for the remaining period until the next BoD meeting. - 6.11.4.4 In the event of a breach of the present Regulations, an Ethics Commission member may be removed from office only by a specific vote by the BoD, the member concerned being heard by the ITTF Tribunal. - 6.11.5 General provisions - 6.11.5.1 These Rules apply to all cases brought before the Ethics Commission. - 6.11.5.2 The proceedings opened through application of these Rules of Procedure are confidential.
+All the parties concerned undertake not to divulge to third parties any of the facts or other information linked to the proceedings. - 6.11.6 Procedure for analysing complaints, denunciations or acts - 6.11.6.1 All complaints or denunciations received by the Ethics Commission, and all acts brought to its attention which might constitute a breach of the ethical principles of the Olympic Charter, the Code of Ethics or its implementing provisions are analysed by the Ethics Commission.

-Such analysis will address the likelihood of a breach of the ethical principles of the Olympic Charter, the Code of Ethics or its implementing provisions, and the jurisdiction of the Ethics Commission.
+Such analysis will address the likelihood of a breach of the ethical principles of the Olympic Charter, the Code of Ethics or its implementing provisions.

-- 6.11.7.2 A complainant may request that his/her identity not be revealed and that all precautions be taken so that his/her identity is protected. - 6.11.7.3 The Ethics Commission Officer informs the person who is the subject of a complaint or denunciation.
+- 6.11.6.2 A complainant may request that his/her identity not be revealed and that all precautions be taken so that his/her identity is protected. - 6.11.6.3 The Ethics Commission Officer informs the person who is the subject of a complaint or denunciation.
 Such person may submit their first observations if they deem it necessary to do so.